 Hold Ohio property owners responsible.
-Contact our Cleveland premises liability law firm about your slip and fall, dog bite, inadequate security or other matter.
+Contact our Cleveland law firm about your slip and fall, dog bite, inadequate security or other matter.

 Property owners in Ohio have a legal responsibility to maintain property regularly used by the public.
 When they fail to do so, they can be held liable for injuries sustained by people using their property.